-Yes, the right jeans are business casual.
-But not all jeans are business casual jeans.
-American dress codes have evolved to embrace jeans within casual business environments, but you need to know which jeans are, and which jeans aren’t appropriate for the office.
+Yes, jeans are business casual.
+But not all jeans are business casual.
+American dress codes have evolved to embrace jeans within business environments, but you need to know which jeans are, and which jeans aren’t appropriate for the workplace.

 The jean we recommend most often for business is our best-selling Pro Original Darks.

 For men who prefer a jean slightly broken-in, we recommend Pro Original Mids.
 It uses the same denim as our best-selling Pro Original Darks, we just give it a headstart towards breaking in.

 We’re happy to discuss your professional jean needs, along with your personal requirements for fit and color.
 Start with a Free Fit Recommendation or reach out to us via email at email@example.com